Beau February 26th, 2008

 Beau February 24th, 2008

 I’ve taken pictures of Bluestem before, but I really appreciate the color against the snow.
 In the past I’ve cut the grass around the pond in late summer to keep it trimmed looking.
 This year, I cut more carefully and allowed the Little Bluestem to really grow.
 Turned out to offer beautiful color to the landscape as well as erosion prevention.
 I don’t know how agressive Bluestem grass is, but it seems to grow very well here.
 If it helps stablize the pond bank then that is another plus.
 Somehow I just enjoy it’s natural look.

 We’ve enjoyed some new snow this morning, but the temperatures are rising fast.
 Time to clean up some woody debris around the property, but everything is by hand.
 It’s just too wet and muddy to drive any kind of equipment around the landscape.
 We’re about 2.5 inches ahead of our average rainfall by this time of year.
 That’s good, and maybe it will keep us ahead of the dry weather going into summer!

 Pretty darn cold out there… nothing like a warm fire to help start the day.

 Beau February 1st, 2008

 We awoke to a snowy landscape, and one of those quiet days when it’s nice to enjoy being at home.
 After a big breakfast, I spent a couple hours outside clearing the driveway with the tractor.
 With enough wind, we have drifts at various places in the driveway, and I’m thankful the tractor really clears the snow.
-Mom and the boy stayed inside baking fresh bread- yum!
-But then it was time to play… So as the sun came out we bundled up again to enjoy some fun in the snow.
+As the sun came out came out, we bundled up to enjoy some fun in the snow.

 The Yellow Lab had some fun of his own… he loves the snow and ran around in circles as fast as he could, and then ran again for hundreds of yards kicking up the snow.
 He was smiling the whole time!